satoutahhaithem/JFPC_2024_Scheduling_Problem/README.md

-# Scheduling Problem for Rodef
+# Scheduling Problem for Roadef
 This repository contains a Python program designed for scheduling sessions for the ROADEF 2024 conference.
 The program encodes the  problem into Maximum Satisfiability (Max-SAT) , which can be then solved through dedicated solvers to efficiently allocate sessions while minimising working-group conflicts.

 # Install Required Packages